hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 [In fact, Martin Scorsese made such a distinction, saying that Marvel movies aren't cinema, drawing a rhetorical line between "commercial mass entertainment" and "art,"](https://www.nytimes.com/2019/11/04/opinion/martin-scorsese-marvel.html) while referring back to earlier eras' debates about whether cinema is art.
 I share many of his preferences, just not the evaluative usage.

 People are going to keep using it though, saying "that's not art."
-Just remember that when someone says "that's not art," they're expressing an opinion about they value in art, disguised as objective fact.
+Just remember that when someone says "that's not art," they're expressing an opinion about what they value in art, disguised as objective fact.

 Folk Definitions and Their Problems